Navigating the Aftermath of Car Accidents

 An Attorney?

 Yep, you heard correctly.
 The dust has settled from the accident, you have been checked out by a physician, now its time to call an attorney.
 Attorneys negotiate on your behalf with the adjuster making sure you receive fair compensation to take care of your injuries and losses.
 They make sure you are meeting Legal deadlines, help you prove liability, and can arrange treatment through a medical lien where the provider agrees to be paid out of your settlement.
-The word advocate is the best to describe what they do.
+The word advocate is a way to describe what they do.
 Attorneys will advocate for you.
 They work with Physicians, Chiropractors, Physical Therapists, Spine specialists, Neurologist and more to make sure you are taken care of.
 What about the cost?
 Consultations are free, so no money out just doing research, then once you decide to hire an attorney they work on a contingency fee.
 Which means they only get paid when you get paid.

 FACTS